–Bottlevsface December 23, 2005, Urban Dictionary.

 This second chapter of “Scratcher” was highly entertaining and the story is moving along well.
 The artwork by Romera is creepy, disgustingly good!
 Great job by the creative team so far, by story’s end, readers will be intrigued to see what happens next!

 Overall, I rate “Scratcher: Part Two” 4.8 out of 5 Geek-Heads, this series is definitely worth reading!
 This series has potential to be a big hit for 2018, and I can’t wait for the next chapter!
 Fans of horror and gore will agree, “Scratcher” is a comic book series that people should be reading!
-More details will follow when this book becomes available to the general public.
-Thank you for reading this review, and when it’s officially released…it’ll be so worth the wait!
+“Scratcher: Part Two” can be purchased on Kindle HERE, and on ComiXology HERE.

 © 2018 Arbutus Comics